Where should you get your coffee business money?

 Research, Planning, and Executing Smartly to Achieve Your Coffee Business Goals

 We recommend that you do two things regardless of your financial situation.
-Start getting know everything you can about retail coffee and begin writing your coffee shop business plan.
+The first is: Start getting know everything you can about retail coffee and begin writing your coffee shop business plan.
 This is one of the best (and free) things you can get started on today!

-By writing your coffee shop business plan, not only will you be articulating your thoughts and vague ideas on to “black and white” but you will also be honing your concept down to give you yourself the financial information that you need to actually “close the money gap.”
+The next thing is to write your coffee shop business plan: By starting to write your coffee shop business plan, not only will you be articulating your thoughts and vague ideas on to “black and white” but you will also be honing your concept down to give you yourself the financial information that you need to actually “close the money gap.”

 By doing these two things (learning about the coffee business & writing your business plan), you will begin to formulate your concept, your menu, and your goals.
 Without doing things, opening a coffee business without any money will be next to impossible.
 By the way, we feel confident that our Coffee Shop Startup Kit will help you get these two priorities off the ground.